 What's Included in Safari Prices

-- Park entrance fees: $70–83/day for premium parks (30% of total cost)
+- Park entrance fees: $70–$83/day for premium parks (often ~30% of total cost)

-- Accommodation: Camping to luxury lodges
+- Accommodation: Camping through to luxury lodges

 - Vehicle & fuel: 4x4 Land Cruiser with pop-up roof